sheeshkebab/tower_demo/rolling_aws/README.md

 The Nagios web interface can be reached at http://<ip-of-nagios>/nagios/

-The default username and password are "nagiosadmin" / "nagiosadmin".
+The default username and password are "nagiosadmin" / "n@g10s".

 ### Removing and Adding a Node